 Overdue or outstanding loans

-Short-term loans can be consolidated into long-term loans. an In most cases, if you have any outstanding debt to the University of Melbourne Student Loan fund - it will automatically be deducted from any approved long-term loan amount.
+Short-term loans can be consolidated into long-term loans.
+In most cases, if you have any outstanding debt to the University of Melbourne Student Loan fund - it will automatically be deducted from any approved long-term loan amount.
 This will be discussed at your appointment with the Financial Aid adviser.

 How applications are assessed